sadi-c/DevOps-Concepts/README.md

 •	It enables you to organize the development effort around multiple teams.
 Each team is responsible for one or more single service.
 Each team can develop, deploy and scale their services independently of all of the other teams.

-•	The application starts faster, which makes developers more productive, and speeds up deployments

 •	Improved fault isolation.
 For example, if there is a memory leak in one service then only that service is affected.
 The other services continue to handle requests.

 Drawbacks:

 •	Developers must deal with the additional complexity of creating a distributed system.

-•	Developer tools/IDEs are oriented on building monolithic applications and don’t provide explicit support for developing distributed applications.

 •	Implementing use cases that span multiple services requires careful coordination between the teams.